B2B Transfers are smarter with B2B Pay

 A business without a virtual IBAN account is missing out

-Looking at the market from this new perspective, B2B Pay recognises the need for a simpler way to do business in Europe.
-If you're a global exporter that doesn't yet have the volume to set up subsidiaries that meet the requirements to open a traditional bank account, you must rely on wire transfers from your importer.
-That means delays and a steep fee of 3% to 6% per transaction.
-With B2B Pay's virtual IBAN account you can receive payments in the EU, without the hassle or the costs.
+Looking at the market from this perspective, B2B Pay recognises the need for a simpler entry to do business inside of the Eurozone, and Europe at large.
+If you're a global exporter that doesn't yet have the volume to set up subsidiaries in Europe, needed to meet the requirements to open a traditional banking account, you must rely on wire transfers from your importer.
+That often means delays and a steep fee of 3% to 6% per transaction.
+With B2B Pay's virtual IBAN account you can receive payments as if you were running your business in Europe.

-With B2B Pay, you can open a nono resident bank account that provides exactly what you need from a bank account.
-No complex applications or compliance processes, no additional costs for services you don't need.
-A non resident bank account is that good for your business.
+With B2B Pay, you can open a non-resident bank account that provides exactly what you need from a bank account.
+There will be no complex applications or compliance processes, and no additional costs for services you don't need.
+It’s just great for the business.

 The B2B Pay non resident bank account with IBAN in Europe

 B2B Pay is offering a simple solution: after a basic compliance check you will get your own European IBAN number.
-You can then benefit from free bank transfers from B2B importers from all 35 SEPA countries with a non resident bank account.
-B2B Pay instantly transfers the money to your domestic bank for a much better fee: up to 80% cheaper.
+You can then benefit from free bank transfers from B2B importers in all 36 SEPA countries.
+B2B Pay instantly transfers money to your domestic bank for a much better fee: up to 80% cheaper that when using traditional bank transfers and other services.
+There are also no maintenance fees.

-For US companies that regularly export goods or services into Europe a B2B Pay IBAN number can save a lot of time and hassle.
-This includes non-profit organisations.
+For American companies that regularly export goods or services to Europe, a B2B Pay IBAN number provides an easy and fast alternative.
+This offer includes non-profit organisations working with partners in Europe, for example.

-Indian exporters can expect to save even more money and paperwork with a non resident bank account in Europe.
+Indian exporters but also workers, students and non-governmental organisations, can expect to save even more money and paperwork with a non resident bank account in Europe.

 Non resident bank account UK